ox-vgg/wise/scripts/cinephile/README.md

 cd wise

 # Setup env vars
+## NOTE: If you are running on windows or if envsubst is unavailable
+## Please copy .env.template to .env and manually set the values for the HOST_UID and HOST_GID,
+## matching your current user id and group id.
+It can usually be set to 1000 when using docker desktop
+## on windows and mac.
 HOST_UID=$(id -u $USER) HOST_GID=$(id -g $USER) envsubst < .env.template > .env

 export COMPOSE_FILE="scripts/cinephile/compose.yml"

 # folder to store all data